Allied Health Assistants

 Self-directed local work team training package

 This training package is designed to enhance the effectiveness of delegation practices between allied health professionals and allied health assistants working together in teams.
-It includes self-directed workbook and voice over powerpoint presentations.

 - Training in delegation practices: A guide for allied health professionals and allied health assistants (PDF 259 kB)

 - Delegated practice: basic concepts (PDF 771 kB)

 - Delegated practice: structural delegation (PDF 723 kB)

 - Delegated practice: 5 'rights' of delegation (PDF 775 kB)